thesofakillers/nowcastlib/nowcastlib/pipeline/PIPELINE.md

 The Nowcast Library Pipeline categorizes data processing in two types:

 -   **preprocessing**: processing applied that is corrective and/or filter-like in nature
 -   **postprocessing**: processing applied that is additive or trasformative in nature
-  - this includes any sort of feature selection

 ### Synchronization